 Pennsylvania Act 13 provides the “presumption of liability” clause under section 3218 which holds the industry liable for supplying water to nearby complaints and gives DEP 45 days to conduct and complete an investigation.

 “Operators found to have impacted a water supply within the time and distance provisions of the presumption of liability must supply temporary potable water until the supply is restored or replaced.”
 (DEP)

 However, DEP personnel changed the meaning of the law and told Carolyn in an email that the Department cannot provide Christine water and the presumption of liability only applies once DEP makes a determination before or after the 45 days.

 Then on February 28th, Department personnel Jennifer Means sent Carolyn another email stating that DEP can require a company to provide a temporary water supply on day one of the complaint under the presumption of liability, but only for complaints of pollution.

 But Carolyn never questioned the need for sampling of the water supply.
 She questioned how it could be done if there was no water.
 Carolyn told DEP on day one of the complaint that the problem was both pollution and diminution.

-The Morse 5H well is also responsible for blowing out and impacting a creek down the road on Tim Pepper’s farm [Cory’s brother], an incident documented in Triple Divide.
-With the Leighton’s case, Tim Pepper’s creek blowout, and other incidents happening within the past two years, DEP has evidence on the Morse well for the presumptive clause.
-But, instead they’ve left the Pepper family without water and manipulated the law.
+The Morse 5H well blowout is also responsible for impacting a nearby creek on Tim Pepper’s farm (Cory Pepper’s brother), an incident documented by Public Herald in Triple Divide.
+With the Leighton’s case, Tim Pepper’s creek blowout, and other incidents happening within the past two years, DEP had evidence on the Morse well to enforce the presumptive clause.

 “If they took care of the landowners and the local people you’d be so much further ahead, but they won’t.
 And that’s what pissed me off.”
 Cory protests.